syncfusion-content/blazor-docs/blazor/data/getting-started-with-web-app.md

 ---
 layout: post
-title: Getting Started with Web App for Blazor DataManager Component | Syncfusion
+title: Getting Started with Syncfusion Blazor DataManager Component in WebApp
 description: Checkout and learn about the documentation for getting started with Blazor DataManager Component in Blazor Web App.
 platform: Blazor
 component: DataManager